The Nautical Archaeology Digital Library

 This project is based upon work supported by the National Science Foundation Nautical Archaeology Digital Library, under Grant No. IIS-0534314 (2006-2009), and a Texas A&M T3 Grant Dead Ships and Live Culture in Coastal Communities (2018-2020).
 It has also drawn from the work developed within a series of other grants, such as ForSEA discovery, iMARECULTURE, GROPLAN, and A Dive in History.

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or Texas A&M University.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or other institutions involved.

 - História, Territórios e Comunidades (HTC/CFA/UC)